-A common misconception about creativity is that you have to change your thinking; in reality, you only have to change how you think.
-And not drastically, just specifically.
-The common cliche that “everyone is different” is true because we are the sum of all our experiences, and no two people grow up with the same exact experiences.
+A common misconception about creativity is that you have to change your thinking.
+In reality, you only have to change how you think slightly.
+The common cliche that “everyone is different” is true because we are the sum of all our experiences.
+No two people grow up with the same exact experiences.

-That uniqueness alone provides the skills to “think differently”–if we pay attention to our thoughts and trust our instincts, our ideas will be different and creative, even if they seem obvious to us.
+That uniqueness alone provides the skills to “think differently”.
+If we pay attention to our thoughts and trust our instincts, our ideas will be different and creative.

 6. Life is all about balancing, not about being balanced. (page 81)

-Peter Drucker talks about a well-run factory/business as being boring because nothing exciting happens–everything runs as expected and contingencies are in place for any possibly issues.
+Peter Drucker talks about a well-run factory as boring because nothing exciting happens.
+Everything runs as expected and contingencies are in place for any issues.
 Life isn’t (and shouldn’t be) like that.

-Instead, life is about the daily balancing act of taking the good with the bad, the necessary with the unnecessary, and the planned with the improvised.
+Instead, life is about the daily balancing act of taking the good with the bad.
+Life is about balancing the necessary with the unnecessary, and the planned with the improvised.

 7. Ask yourself, what would not get done if I were not here? (page 87)

-When trying to determine the best use of your time, look at what unique contributions you can bring to the situation.
-If someone else can do the job better than you, enable them to–focus on what only your set of skills and experience can accomplish.
+When determining the best use of your time, look at what unique contributions you can bring to the situation.
+If someone else can do the job better than you, enable them to.
+Focus on what only your set of skills and experience can accomplish.

 8. See the gift in it. (page 90)

-Patricia explains there are three ways to look at any event in life: to see what’s wrong with it, to see it objectively, or to see the gift in it.
-The improvisers learn to see the gift, and this attitude can change how you perceive and experience the world.
+There are three ways to look at any event in life: to see what’s wrong with it, to see it objectively, or to see the gift in it.
+The improvisers learn to see the gift.
+This attitude can change how you perceive and experience the world.
 Problems become opportunities and failure becomes our greatest teacher.

 Of course this is not to say bad things don’t or won’t happen.
-James K. Feibleman said it best “That some good can be derived from every event is a better proposition than that everything happens for the best, which it assuredly does not.”
+James K. Feibleman said it best, “some good can be derived from every event is a better proposition than that everything happens for the best.”

 9. There are no Olympic judges watching our lives. (page 103)

 Take chances, make mistakes, look silly.
-We will always be our own harshest critic and it’s time to realize that we don’t live in a world that requires perfection.
+We will always be our own harshest critic and we don’t live in a world that requires perfection.
 Learn to accept good enough because it is better than nothing.

 10. The essence of improvisation is action. (page 114)

-Beginning improvisers often get caught up in talking about what would be cool or interesting or funny instead of putting it into action.
+Beginning improvisers often get caught up in what would be cool or funny.
+Put it into action.
 Life demands action.

 Patricia put it best: “Motivation is not required.
 Good intentions, beliefs, resolutions, even promises don’t matter.
 Action does.” (page 116)